 “Natural wineries often operate on much smaller budgets when compared to older, more entrenched conventional wineries,” said Jack Sporer of Fresh Wine Co. in Sonoma.
 “This means it’s harder for them to afford the startup, compliance and employee costs of a brick-and-mortar tasting room.”

 But Sporer believes this will not always be the case.
 “As these wineries gain followings though, I’d expect the number of natural wine tasting rooms to increase,” he said.

 Challenges aside, a group of local winemakers have figured out how to make excellent natural wines while also operating tasting rooms.
-Here are seven to visit.
+Here are six to visit.

 This small, family-owned winery produces natural wines and ciders from organic grapes and apples grown in and around Sonoma County.

 Husband-and-wife team Chris Condos and Suzanne Hagins employ a hands-off approach to cider- and winemaking; they add no synthetic ingredients or additives to the drinks they produce.

 Condos started his winemaking career at Pine Ridge Vineyards in Napa and launched Vinum Cellars in Oakville in 1997.
 Hagins became interested in wine while working in the restaurant industry in Charleston, South Carolina.
 She then worked a harvest in France before stints in the cellars at DeLoach, David Bruce and Goldeneye wineries and eventually launched her own small pinot noir label, Lutea.

 Idlewild winemaker Sam Bilbro uses natural winemaking practices and Italian grape varieties grown in Northern California to craft wines inspired by those made in the Piedmont region of northern Italy.